-Sexuality and Gender in Colonialism
+Sexuality and Gender Roles in Colonialist Power and Control

 How has the regulation of sexuality been central to colonial rule?

 Colonial rule relied on many methods to socially subdue those ‘others’ they wished to colonise.
 Of these sexuality and gender roles played a primary role often because women were the first people colonisers had close relationships with; their first strong encounter of these ‘others’.
 The New World did not conform to the very strict gender positions of Europeans and so acted as a means of differentiating and subordinating the ‘others’.
 In this frame sexuality and race became entwined, along with such roles as class, to form the significant hierarchical social structuring of colonial rule.